 However, some people find it inconvenient having to wear them for 20-22 hours per day.
 You're not allowed to eat or drink anything except water while wearing aligners.

-Finally, it's important to not that not everybody is a good candidate for Invisalign.
-Although they can treat around 90% of cases, the most severe malocclusions will require fixed braces (and perhaps surgery).
+Finally, it's important to note that not everybody is a good candidate for Invisalign treatment.
+This system is best suitable for simple to moderate non-extraction alignments which represent around 90% of cases, the most severe malocclusions will require fixed braces (and perhaps surgery).

 There's an easy way to check whether you're one of the 90% though: simply take two minutes to fill in Invisalign's Smile Assessment.
 You'll get your results straight away!